 - 2 cloves garlic

 - Combine all of your ingredients in your blender, and puree until smooth.
 If you're using a regular blender, you will need to stop and scrape down the sides a few times during the blending process.
 A high speed blender should yield a smooth mix in one to two rounds of 45 seconds.

 - Taste, and add the second chipotle, if the sauce isn't hot enough for you.
-If your cashew cream sauce is feeling just way too thick, you can add more water, 1 tablespoon at a time, until the sauce thins enough to puree evenly.
+If your cashew cream sauce is feeling too thick, you can add more water, 1 tablespoon at a time, until the sauce thins enough to puree evenly.